pineunity/apmec/doc/source/user/scale_usage_guide.rst

 https://github.com/openstack/apmec/tree/master/samples/tosca-templates/mead

 Refer the 'Getting Started' link below on how to create a MEAD and deploy a
-VNF:
+MEA:
 https://docs.openstack.org/apmec/latest/install/getting_started.html

-How to scale VNF using CLI
+How to scale MEA using CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Apmec provides following CLI for scaling.